-Thereasea Clark Elder was born in 1927 in Charlotte, North Carolina, and grew up on Hamilton Street in the Greenville neighborhood.
+Thereasea Clark Elder was born in 1927 in Charlotte, NC.
+She grew up on Hamilton Street in the Greenville neighborhood.
 (The NC Music Factory occupies that land today.)
 She was the sixth child of Booker T. and Odessa Clark.
 “I had a wonderful childhood,” she recalled in a 2001 interview, stressing that “everybody looked out for everybody else.” (“Oral History Interview,” p.5).
 Her parents and neighbors taught her the value of education and religious faith, which have guided her life and career.

 Young Thereasea Clark began West Charlotte High school in 1938 – the first year of its operation.
 After graduation she studied for a year at Johnson C. Smith University, but after that, with the war over and the economy opening up, she transferred to NC Central University in Durham to study nursing.
 “Durham was an eye-opener,” she said of this experience, because NC Central provided opportunities for its students to serve in the community. (“Oral History Interview,” p.13)